Shyamalp16/CloudGaming/README.md

 ```

-1.  **Host (C++ & Go)**: A native Windows application that captures the screen, audio, and encodes them into a video stream.
+1.  **Host (C++)**: A native Windows application that captures the screen, audio, and encodes them into a video stream.
 It also receives and simulates keyboard/mouse input from the client.
 2.  **Signaling Server (Node.js)**: A lightweight server that acts as a matchmaker.
 It introduces the Host and Client to each other so they can negotiate a direct WebRTC connection.
 It does not handle any video or audio data itself.
 3.  **Client (HTML/JS)**: A web-based application that connects to the Host, receives the video/audio stream, and sends user input back.